Zions Bancorporation: 1960–2007

-In 1960, Keystone Insurance and Investment Company, which had been founded in 1955, bought a majority stake in Zions from the Church of Jesus Christ of Latter-day Saints and changed its name to Zions Utah Bancorporation.
-It kept that name until 1987, when it was shortened to Zions Bancorporation, its present name, to reflect the growing presence of the company outside of Utah.
+Keystone Insurance and Investment Co. was formed in April 1955 to acquire Lockhart Corporation.
+In April 1960, Keystone, together with several individual investors, acquired a 57.5% interest in Zions First National Bank from the LDS Church.
+At that time, the bank had deposits of approximately $120 million.
+In 1965, the name of the company was changed to Zions Bancorporation.
+However, it operated as Zions Utah Bancorporation from 1966 to 1987.

+It acquired Bank of Kearns in 1962, Bank of Spanish Fork in 1968, Utah National Bank in 1969, Bank of Commerce, Bank of St. George, and Bountiful State Bank in 1970, Bank of Vernal and Carbon Emery Bank in 1973.

 In January 1966, Zions became a public company via an initial public offering.
+There continued to be some minority shareholders until April 1972, when the company exchanged the remaining minority shares for common shares.

 The bank expanded into Nevada in 1985 with the purchase of Nevada State Bank.

-The bank entered Arizona in 1986 with the acquisition of Mesa Bank.

-It expanded into Colorado and New Mexico in 1996 by acquiring Aspen Bancshares, which operated Pitkin County Bank and Trust, Valley National Bank of Cortez, and Centennial Savings Bank.
+It entered Arizona in 1986 with the acquisition of Mesa Bank, and expanded into Colorado and New Mexico in 1996 by acquiring Aspen Bancshares, which operated Pitkin County Bank and Trust, Valley National Bank of Cortez, and Centennial Savings Bank.

-Zions made many acquisitions in 1997 and 1998.

-In 1997, Zions acquired Vectra Banking Corporation and Tri-State Finance Corporation of Colorado.
-Zions also acquired Tri-State Bank of Idaho.
-It also bought 27 branches in Arizona, Idaho, Nevada, and Utah from Wells Fargo.
+In March 1997, Zions acquired 27 branches in Arizona, Idaho, Nevada, and Utah from Wells Fargo.
+In July 1997, Zions acquired Tri-State Bank of Idaho.
+In September 1997, Zions acquired Vectra Banking Corporation and Tri-State Finance Corporation of Colorado for a total of $200 million.

 In 1999, the company bid for First Security Corporation but lost to Wells Fargo after the U.S. Securities and Exchange Commission forced Zions to restate its results in prior years due to the way it accounted for acquisitions.
 Despite the unsuccessful pursuit of First Security, Zions became the largest bank headquartered in Utah.

-In 2001, the company was added to the S&P 500 Index.
+In 1999, the company proposed a $5.9 billion acquisition of First Security Corporation.
+The acquisition was delayed due to accounting revisions Zions made at the request of federal regulators.
+By March 2000, the deal's value fell to $3.8 billion after First Security's stock plummeted following an earnings warning.
+Zions' shareholders ultimately rejected the merger.
+In April 2000, Wells Fargo agreed to acquire First Security.

-In 2005, the company expanded into Texas with the purchase of Amegy Bank.
+In December 2005, the company expanded into Texas with the acquisition of Amegy Bank.

-2008–present
+Since 2008

 On October 27, 2008, Zions received a $1.4 billion investment from the U.S. government as a result of the Troubled Asset Relief Program.
 It repaid the final $700 million on September 26, 2012, and the government realized a profit of $253 million from its investment in the company.

-On August 31, 2010, Zions announced the sale of its NetDeposit subsidiary to BankServ.
+In 2010, Zions sold NetDeposit to BankServ.

 On June 1, 2015, Zions Bancorporation announced a corporate restructuring, which included the consolidation of seven bank charters into a single charter and $120 million in expense reduction initiatives.

-In November 2017, Zions announced plans to merge the holding company and its banking subsidiary ZB, N.A. into one Zions Bancorporation, N.A.
+In October 2018, Zions merged the holding company and its banking subsidiary ZB, N.A. into Zions Bancorporation, N.A.

-Leadership

-Board

-Gail Miller of the Larry H. Miller Company serves on the board of Zions Bank.